dawasherpa-ui/Nepali-Handwriting-Recognition-CRNN-OCR-Model/README.md

 # Nepali-Handwriting-Recognition-CRNN-OCR-Model
-6 months ago • Visible to anyone on or off LinkedIn

 🚀 Training an OCR Model for Nepali Handwriting Recognition 🇳🇵✍️ Recently, I worked on training an OCR (Optical Character Recognition) model to recognize handwritten Nepali text in google colab.